CoderDojoTC/micropython/docs/basics/05-neopixel.md

 strip = NeoPixel(machine.Pin(LED_PIN), NUMBER_PIXELS)

+# we use the same brightness for each color
 brightness = 25
+# here we define variables for each color
 red = (brightness, 0, 0)
 green = (0, brightness, 0)
 blue = (0, 0, brightness)